 - a.
-Contractor shall offer a first appointment with a client within ten (10) calendar days of the initial request for services, if nonurgent.
-Urgent requests shall be offered a first appointment within seventy-two (72) hours of the initial request.
-Requests for OTP services shall be offered an initial appointment within twenty-four (24) hours of the initial request. - i.
-Contractor shall offer interim services to all clients who do not receive a first appointment offer within 48 hours.
+Requests for WM services shall be offered an initial appointment within seventy-two (72) hours of the initial request. - i.
+Contractor shall offer interim services to all clients who do not receive a first appointment offer within 24 hours.
 Interim services may include referrals to a lower level of care, TB or HIV education, physical or mental health providers, or community resources appropriate to meet the client's immediate needs.
-Interim services offered shall be documented in Avatar via a SUD Progress

-Note with face-to-face form, or in the contractor's electronic health record.
+Interim services offered shall be documented in Avatar via a SUD Progress Note with face-to-face form, or in the contractor's electronic health record. - b.

-- b.
 The County shall monitor Contractor regularly to determine compliance with timely access requirements.
 (42 C.F.R. § 438.206(c)(1)(v). - c.
 The County shall work with the Contractor to improve timely access and/or take corrective action if there is a failure to comply with timely access requirements.
-(42 C.F.R. § 438.206(c)(1)(vi). - 7.
-Record Retention
+(42 C.F.R. § 438.206(c)(1)(vi).

+8. Record Retention